Professor (Theology) and Faculty Mission Liaison

 Director of Pastoral Ministry

 Coordinator of Service Learning

 2007 D.Min., Catholic Theological Union

 1982 B.A., St. Michael's College

-Dr. Billups is an instructor in the Department of Theology.
+Dr. Billups is an assistant professor in the Department of Theology.
+She also directs the Pastoral Ministry program and coordinates service learning for the university.
 She received D.Min. and MAPS degrees from Catholic Theological Union in Chicago, a MAT in Elementary Education from National Louis University, and a B.A. in Religious Studies from St. Michael’s College in Winooski, VT.

 She has been a Practical Theologian in both academia and by serving as Youth Minister, High School Campus Minister, Theology Teacher, and Jail Minister.
-Her writing has been diverse in nature.
-Some topics include Ministry with LGBT Youth (her doctoral thesis topic), Juvenile Justice: Ethical Considerations, and Confronting Racism in a Diverse, Urban Catholic High School.
+Her thesis topics for her degrees were Ministry with LGBT Youth, Juvenile Justice: Ethical Considerations, and Confronting Racism in a Diverse, Urban Catholic High School.

 New Theology Review.
 “Ministry with Lesbian, Gay, Bisexual & Questioning Youth.”
 February 2009.

 National Catholic Reporter.
 “New Evangelization and True Evangelization.”
 February 2012.